hacks-guide/Guide_Wii/docs/cios.md

 1. Power off your console.
 1. Insert your USB drive into your computer.
-1. Create a folder named `apps` on the root of your USB drive if it does not already exist.
-1. Copy the `d2x-cios-installer-mini` folder from the d2xl-cios-installer-mini `.zip` to the `apps` folder on your USB drive.
+1. Copy the `apps` folder from the d2xl-cios-installer-mini `.zip` to the root of your USB drive.
 1. Reinsert your USB drive into your console.
 1. Power on your console.
 1. Launch the Homebrew Channel.